 - Heart.
 Avoid sunglasses that sit high on the face and accentuate your broad brow line.
 Retro, rectangular styles balance your pointed chin.

-Affordable Sunglasses FAQ
+Cheap Sunglasses FAQ

 Some colors like grey, amber and green block more sun, making them useful for athletes who play baseball and golf.
 But if you want something that can cut off the glare coming off reflective surfaces like pavement or water, get a polarized lens.
 If your glasses have more coverage, the less sun damage that will be inflicted on your eyes.
 For this reason, oversized or wraparound-style glasses are better.
 Find a pair that complements the shape of your face.
 The general rule is that the shape of your sunglasses should be the opposite of your face shape.
 Also, invest in a pair with a classic shape so you can wear them for many years.